Crux and long cycles in graphs: Introduction

 \subsection{Application to Long's conjecture}

-Long~\cite[Conjecture 8.9]{LONG} conjectured that any subgraph of the hypercube $Q^m$ that has average degree $d$ contains a path of length at least $2^{d}-1$ .
-He gave a weaker bound of a path of length at least $2^{d/2}-1$, by passing to a subgraph of minimum degree at least $d/2$.
+Long~\cite[Conjecture 8.9]{LONG} conjectured that any subgraph of the hypercube $Q^m$ that has average degree $d$ contains a path of length at least $2^{d}-1$.
+He obtained a weaker bound and showed that there is a path of length at least $2^{d/2}-1$, by passing to a subgraph of minimum degree at least $d/2$.
 A similar conjecture for discrete tori $C^m_3$ was made in the same paper.
 Long proved that every subgraph of $C^m_3$ that has average degree at least $d$ contains a path of length at least $2^{d/4}-1$, and he conjectured~\cite[Conjecture 8.3]{LONG} that the correct bound should be $3^{d/2}-1$.
 Both conjectures, if true, would be best possible by considering sub-hypercubes or sub-torus.

-Using Theorem~\ref{thm: crux} and isoperimetric inequalities~\eqref{eq-iso}, we immediately close the above exponential gaps and settle both conjectures asymptotically.
-It would be interesting to see if stability method can be combined to obtain exact results.
+Using Theorem~\ref{thm: crux} and the isoperimetric inequalities~\eqref{eq-iso}, we immediately close the above exponential gaps and settle both conjectures asymptotically.
+It would be interesting to see if stability methods can be combined to obtain exact results.

 \begin{cor} Every subgraph of the hypercube with average degree $d$ contains a cycle of length

 \end{cor} \begin{proof} Fix arbitrary $0<\ep<1$ and let $H\subseteq Q^m$ be a subgraph with $d(H)= d$.
 By the definition of crux and~\eqref{eq-iso}, we have $c_{1-\ep}(H)\ge c_{(1-\ep)\frac{d}{m}}(Q^m)\ge 2^{(1-\ep)d}$.
 Then by Theorem~\ref{thm: crux}, $H$ contains a cycle of length at least $\frac{\ep}{16000}2^{(1-\ep)d}$ as desired. \end{proof}